brightspot/react-examples/graphql-schema-versioning/README.md

 npx graphql-inspector diff ./schemas/codegenSchema.graphql ./schemas/newSchema.graphql
 ```

 The graphql-inspector will run and display the number of changes that were made.
 If there are no breaking changes, it will return a 'success' message.
-If there are breaking changes, it will return an ERROR message mand serve as a warning that the front-end will need to be updated to address these changes or the schema needs to be updated to restore and deprecate the field.
+If there are breaking changes, it will return an ERROR message and serve as a warning that the front-end will need to be updated to address these changes or the schema needs to be updated to restore and deprecate the field.

 ```sh
 Detected the following changes (4) between schemas: